Social Development at Villa

 At Villa Maria, our social development curriculum encourages more productive and positive interactions with others – through a comprehensive character education program as well as opportunities to practice and learn social-emotional skills.
 Whether a school-wide character theme, a small-group discussion about appropriate behavior, or one of countless teachable moments throughout the school day, our students are learning respect, cooperation and positive social engagement each and every day.

-To insure that the emotional needs of students are met, Villa Maria employs a full time social worker, and every student receives social skills classes.
+To ensure that the emotional needs of students are met, Villa Maria employs two counselors, and every student receives social skills classes.
 The social development curriculum supports and encourages more productive and positive interactions with others.
 It has two components, character education and development of social-emotional skills.

 Villa Maria provides a structured environment that allows the opportunity to practice and learn social-emotional skills.
 Students in kindergarten through ninth grade meet weekly in a group setting to learn targeted behaviors or skills that are reinforced throughout the school day.
 The skill selected will vary by the age and needs of each group.
 Students learn to express feelings in a safe and acceptable manner, and demonstrate positive interpersonal communication skills, to increase social and emotional competence, and to strengthen problem solving and conflict resolution strategies.